stiti-bacem/Epiliptech/README.md

 Each file is a record of brain activity for 23.6 seconds.
 The time series is sampled in 4097 data points.
 Each data point is the value of the EEG record at a different time.
-So we have a total of 500 individuals with each 4097 data points for 23.6 seconds.
+So we have a total of 500 individuals with each 4097 data points for 23.6 seconds.\n
 Download link: https://www.ukbonn.org/epileptologie/ag-lehnertz-downloads/

 ## 2) Isip dataset:
 This is a subset of TUEG that contains 100 subjects epilepsy and 100 subjects without epilepsy, as determined by a certified neurologist.
 The data was developed in collaboration with a number of partners including NIH. \n

-Isip dataset: The TUH EEG Epilepsy Corpus (TUEP) download link
+Isip dataset: The TUH EEG Epilepsy Corpus (TUEP) download link:

 https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml